rolfbjarne/github-issue-mover/README.md

 `Full control of private repositories` (it might be enough with `Access public repositories`, depending on the repository).

+Comments will be copied, but labels, milestones or assignees will not.

 ## Examples

 ```